Centre for Graduate Professional Development (CGPD)

 As recent higher education and employment trends have shown, graduate students across all disciplines are entering a wide variety of careers outside of the ivory tower but still face challenges in making the transition.
 In order to meet these challenges, The Centre for Graduate Professional Development presents a series of panel discussions from professionals who will share their career narratives and answer questions.

 The SGS Innovation in Graduate Professional Development Fund offers up to $1,000 to successful proposals of new or expanded Graduate Professional Development initiatives.
 Learn how to apply and download the budget spreadsheet and application.
-The upcoming deadlines to submit proposals are March 1, 2021 and May 31, 2021.
+The upcoming deadline to submit a proposal is May 31, 2021.

 Grad Room Co-working Space